collebrusco/tm4c-build-debug-nokeil/readme.md

         },
     ]
 }</pre>
-The run button in CMSIS will now flash the board.
-[Like with launch configurations, tasks can also be made global if desired.](https://stackoverflow.com/questions/41046494/how-to-create-a-global-tasks-in-vs-code-user-task) If you would also like a menu option in VS Code's Run and Debug tab, add this launch configuration to `launch.json`:
+This will allow us to configure CMSIS to flash the board with the run button.
+If you would also like a menu option in VS Code's Run and Debug tab, add this launch configuration to `.vscode/launch.json` (this is commented out in this repository, just uncomment if you want this feature):
 <pre>{
     "cwd": "${workspaceRoot}",
     "executable": "${command:arm-debugger.getApplicationFile}",